-Modifying the scripts that start and stop Caplin Platform components
+Modifying the scripts that start and stop Caplin Xaqua components

-You can add text to the scripts that start and stop the components of the Caplin Platform, so that the Demo Permissioning DataSource starts or stops when the other components start or stop (see Caplin Trader: How To Create A Permissioning DataSource for further information about the Demo Permissioning DataSource).
+You can add text to the scripts that start and stop the components of Caplin Xaqua, so that the Demo Permissioning DataSource starts or stops when the other components start or stop (see Caplin Xaqua: How To Create A Permissioning DataSource for further information about the Demo Permissioning DataSource).

-■ To modify the start script, open the file apps/caplin/start-all-components.sh in a text editor and add the following lines at the end of the file.
+To modify the start script, open the file apps/caplin/start-all-components.sh in a text editor and add the following lines at the end of the file.